Remote work trends and stats for 2020

 Happier and more engaged employees show up to 63 percent reduction in absenteeism, per the American Management Association.
 A study from American Express and CoSo Cloud found productivity improvements of 20 percent to 77 percent with remote work, and a study from Owl Labs found that remote workers were 29 percent happier than employees with traditional work schedules.
 Since remote work reduces absenteeism and leads to happier moods, organizations see less turnover as a result of offering remote or flexible work arrangements.

 Despite these benefits, working from home full time poses challenges.
 Employees don’t have the same chance encounters that spark friendships or great ideas, and lower-level employees may not have access to senior leadership the way they would if they gathered in weekly meetings.
-Some of these hurdles can be overcome with technologies for teamwork such as a whiteboard app.
+Some of these hurdles can be overcome with technologies for teamwork such as a free whiteboard app.